Guide to the German Alphabet (Deutsches Alphabet)

 Special Characters in the German Alphabet

-Table of German letters with pronunciation and example words
+Here’s a table of German letters with pronunciation and examples:

 Letter